I7-Examples/Bronze/docs/source.txt

 		there is sufficient light;
 	end if.

-After deciding the scope of the player while in the Tight Passage: if an adjacent room is discernible, place inscription in scope.
+After deciding the scope of the player when the location is the Tight Passage: if an adjacent room is discernible, place inscription in scope.

 [This puzzle turned out to be quite challenging to the first testers who tried it, and needed the addition of a lot of hints and responses to close-but-not-quite-there solutions.]